ashutoshmjain/gita/src/prologue.md

 - consensus based: all participants fully buy into the mechanics of the protocol - no currency wars.

 Such a protocol leads to an immutable method of value exchange.
-It creates parity for those who are dedicated in `Yazna` to create something.
+It creates parity for those who are dedicated in `Yazna` to create something - irrespective to their physical location, color , orientation or class.
 In essence it becomes an immutable ledger of `Karma`.
-Early text enabled community found this protocol in Gold.
+Early text-enabled community found this protocol in Gold.
 Cypherpunks found it in Bitcoin.
 This is the reason bitcoin is called digital Gold.
 The key point, however, is to believe in ideology.
 Token in itself is pretty useless (either Gold coin or bitcoin), if it is seen without deep trust in underlying premise.
 Manifestation of token is thus in extreme alignment of ideology - a value chain.
 A value chain comes into fruition only when participants across man made barriers communicate on a totally new channel that is order of magnitude more effective in attaining consensus - a quantum jump -> spoken word to written word to digital word.

 `Dwaipayana` triggered the value chain with text through first scribed narrative - `Mahabharata`.
 With mathematics and code we are converting it into a digital format.